Avoid dog collars and processed food

 LARGE BREED PREDISPOSITION

 If a dog suffers a neck injury from the collar, tumbles or plays tug of war often, the neck muscles tighten and the energy flow to the neck decreases.
-The thyroid gland suffers from the consequences.
+The thyroid gland suffers the consequences.

 MINERAL AND NUTRIENT DEPLETION